plogs/asopposedtowhat.com/content/posts/trans-gentry.md

 else for that matter) are of course bad form, and extremely annoying.

 Nevertheless, people sometimes cloyingly insist on the use of their new and improved personal pronouns.
-Why?
-Because it's really all about ~~them~~ him/her/xem/zur/it.

-In those cases I, too, have preferred pronouns.
+When that happens, I roll out my preferred pronouns.

 ## My preferred gentry pronouns (PGP)